pietroppeter/py4ai/README.md

 then you can serve with `hugo serve -v` (v for verbose if you want)

-below original readme from: https://github.com/PyDataAmsterdam/amsterdam.pydata.org

----
-## Amsterdam.pydata.org

-This repository is used to build amsterdam.pydata.org

 ## Contributing

-Contributions are always welcome.
+Contributions are welcome.
 Please open an issue first to discuss what you want to add.

-## Installation

-The PyData site is developed using [Hugo](https://https://gohugo.io/), a static site generator in Go.

-To run the site locally, use `hugo server -D`

 ## Attribution

-This website is built using the template provided by [Universal Theme](https://themes.gohugo.io/themes/hugo-universal-theme),
+This website is built using the template provided by [Universal Theme](https://themes.gohugo.io/themes/hugo-universal-theme), and has been adapted from [PyData Amsterdam](https://github.com/PyDataAmsterdam/amsterdam.pydata.org) website.